Are you getting the most out of your telematics data?

 This example show why SDKs and APIs are so important to business.
 Integration is the key to making IT systems work smoothly and helping you get the most out of your IT systems.
 As mentioned before, since integrations can be so expensive and cumbersome, having the vendor be responsible for them is ideal.

 Another important tip is to look for a marketplace.
 When evaluating vendors, telematics or otherwise, it’s not always possible know all the solutions, add-ons and integration you will ever need.
-You also don’t want to have to search and scour the internet to find a company that integrates your QuickBooks system into your CRM system.
 The availability of a marketplace, or solutions hub, is a great asset and ensures you will be covered for the future.

 Connecting IoT devices in your vehicle and integrating it with your telematic system is another way you can get the most out of your data.
 There are many great examples today of how IoT can be combined telematics such as barcode scanning or temperature tracking in reefer units.
 The data can be collected by the device and made available on the back end for SDKs and APIs.